 Stories have arcs.
 Characters have arcs.
 Writers have arcs.
 We write, we get better at our craft.
 We read, we get better at our craft.
-We interact with other writers, we get better at our craft.
+We interact with other writers and our readers, we get better at our craft.
 The Arc of a Writer is a blog about writing.
-Visit regularly for thoughts, ideas, and information about writing.
+Visit regularly for thoughts and ideas about writing, and information about one author's writing career.
 Whether you are a professional writer or just starting out.
 Hobby or career.
 We are all in this together.
 Welcome.

 Contact: Elena Hartwell - firstname.lastname@example.org and visit me on the web at www.elenahartwell.com